;

 Introduction

-Cutting-in can be a tricky task.
-To get a good finish, you need the perfect brush.
-The type and quality of the bristles will make or break your project.
-So, go for brushes that keep their shape and give you a precise cut.
+Cutting-in can be challenging.
+To achieve a smooth finish, it’s crucial to have the right brush.
+The type and quality of the bristles are critical to your project’s success.
+Therefore, choose brushes that maintain their shape and provide a precise cut.

 Angled sash brushes are great!
 They have thin bristles in a crescent-shape, giving you great control.
 They work with both oil and latex paints.
 Synthetic brushes are perfect too – they help you get a neat cut-in and give you more confidence.